civl-verifier/civl-verifier.github.io/doc.md

 As the program executes, the permissions stored in the program variables may be redistributed but not duplicated, a condition that is verified via linear typing implemented in the Civl type checker.
-Civl exploits this disjointness invariant to automatically inject logical assumptions when proving that a location or yield invariant is inteference-free or two actions commute with each other.
+Civl exploits this disjointness invariant to automatically inject logical assumptions when proving that a location or yield invariant is interference-free or two actions commute with each other.

 ```boogie